Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/plc-tag-interaction.md

 ---

-## Command Word
+## Communication

-Operator buttons are grouped into a command word.

-Each bit represents a specific operator command.

-Example commands:

-- Stop
-- Setup / new order
-- No production load
-- Lunch
-- Planned maintenance
-- Fault clearing
-- Alarm
-- Technology reason
-- Web break

-The PLC decodes this command word and updates line status accordingly.
+The HMI communicates with the PLC over Ethernet TCP/IP.

+The HMI is also connected to the common industrial network and can be accessed by IP address.

 ---

+## Operator Commands

+Operator actions are sent to the PLC in two main ways:

+- direct variable write
+- HMI macro execution

+Some buttons directly modify PLC variables.

+Other buttons execute macros, which then write commands or values to the PLC.

+---

+## Stop Button

+The STOP button does not only stop the line.

+It opens the stop reason selection workflow.

+After the operator selects a reason, the HMI sends the corresponding command to the PLC.

+---

-## Status Word
+## Status Display

-The PLC sends current line state back to the HMI through a status word.
+The PLC sends current line state back to the HMI.

-The HMI uses this status word to display:
+The HMI uses this data to display:

 - running state
 - stop state